 - Remove from heat and add the butter, vanilla and salt.
 Mix until well combined and then pour into six individual dishes or one larger container.
 Cover the top with plastic wrap and let the pudding stand for about 45 minutes.
 You can either serve it warm at this point or chill in the refrigerator before serving.
 It takes at least a few hours to get really cold and I prefer it that way, but it really is delicious at any temperature.

-Can you make vanilla pudding with other kinds of milk?
+Can I make vanilla pudding with milk instead of half-and-half?

 What do you serve with vanilla pudding?